What To Do In A Pet Emergency During Coronavirus (COVID-19)

 What to expect when you get to Perth Vet Emergency

-In these unusual circumstances, we will no longer be allowing our clients to bring their pets inside our building.
 We ask for your understanding as we implement changed safety measures in line with Government COVID-19 recommendations to help us give your pet the best care and for your health and safety.

 If you are in the position to let us know that you will be arriving, please call us before coming down to us.
 We encourage you to use your bathroom prior to visiting us as we do not have a toilet available on our premises.

-Upon arrival, please remain in your car and phone us to let us know you have arrived.
+Upon arrival, we’ll greet you at the front door.
 Due to COVID-19, our Client Care Team will ask you a few short questions about your pet’s health as well as your current health.
 Please note, if you are COVID-19 positive you can still visit us.
 We have increased health and safety measures to ensure we can see all clients and welcome you to our hospital.

-If you have a mobile phone, we will then send you a link to a form to fill in, this tells us about you and your pet.
-Shortly afterwards you will receive instructions from one of our team members, who will come out to collect your pet from the front door.
-If you do not have a mobile phone, or if your pet has life-threatening injuries, please push the buzzer to the left of our entrance door to speak with a member of the team.
+We’ll show you where to wait while we see your pet, and we’ll give you a form to fill in to tell us about you and your pet.
+If your pet has life-threatening injuries, please push the buzzer to the left of our entrance door on arrival to speak with a member of the team.